How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Evaluation

-We evaluate \Sys{} in domains designed to highlight two desiderata: (1) the ability to leverage the strength of black-box models (e.g., reasoning, creative writing), and (2) the ability to adapt to latents that must be discovered through feedback.
-We believe that current static prompt optimization methods would struggle to steer models in different ways based on inputs in these settings.
-We then extend our experiments to complex reasoning settings to investigate the behavior of \Sys{} when improving capabilities is the primary objective.
+We evaluate \Sys{} on domains with two desiderata: (1) the ability to leverage the strength of black-box models (e.g., reasoning, creative writing), and (2) the presence of domain knowledge not known \textit{a priori} by the black-box model.